 Women’s struggles don’t end there

 Women are still looked upon as ‘sexual’ creatures.
 Men are still checking out your butt, your boobs, your face, your legs, etc. You get the idea.
-Because of this, it’s hard to be taken seriously and hard for our potential employers or clients to truly understand how talented/skilled/professional we are.
+Because of this, it’s hard to be taken seriously and hard for our potential employers or clients to understand how talented/skilled/professional we are truly.

 Another place where we have to prove that we are more than just a pretty face.
 YES it’s exhausting and frustrating but it’s the reality of any woman trying to make it in a man’s world.